Brett-Tanner/Journal/2024/Sep_24.md

   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form
   - [] Add the date fields and CourseLesson update/create actions to enable adding lessons to courses easily
 - [] When updating upload progress, decrement failures if sum of all > total

-#### Jayson Stuff

-- [] Add announcements
-  - [] Will need a message, validity period, maybe a link
-  - [] Shown conditionally based on User attributes, preferably only attributes w/out joins
-- [] Add organisation ID to kids
-  - [] Add automatically when uploading from CSV
-  - [] Use in policies
-  - [] Make student ID unique within org, not school
-  - [] Form and strong params too
-  - [] And migrate the existing ones
-  - [] Create default teacher and class when new schools create
-  - [] Add uploaded students to their school's default class
-  - [] In future will need a way for other orgs to bulk assign students to a class
-- [] Add event lessons
-  - [] They're gonna need an attached image to display
-  - [] Use the cards for teacher lessons as a template, same basic layout too
-  - Can probably be handled by same controller?
-  - [] Style to match Alex's mockup
-- [] Provide a summary of kid's test results per test
-  - For curriculum team/admins to look at
-  - like the input view but minimal
-  - maybe sorted by the level they moved to and just showing name/prev level/score
-- [] Add reviews to lessons
-  - [] Need stars and text
-  - [] Text pops up after star rating given
-  - [] on the teacher_lesson modal
-  - [] Button on the lesson page to mark all reviews acted on, they won't count to the current score
-    - Maybe show the score for active reviews and all?
-And have an index with all of them

 ### Event Site